Ex-S&P exec may proceed with case against SEC, U.S. judge rules

 The SEC filed its case in January against Duka, accusing her of concealing how the ratings agency eased its criteria for calculating some commercial mortgage ratings.

-The case was announced as S&P, a unit of McGraw Hill Financial Inc MHFI.N, agreed to pay $77 million to settle related charges by the SEC and the New York and Massachusetts attorneys general.
+The case was announced as S&P, a unit of McGraw Hill Financial Inc, agreed to pay $77 million to settle related charges by the SEC and the New York and Massachusetts attorneys general.

 Even before she had been formally charged, Duka had sought a court order declaring administrative proceedings unconstitutional.